TomAllison067/moodule-pages/README.md

 Reference this: https://www.digitalocean.com/community/tutorials/how-to-use-postgresql-with-your-django-application-on-ubuntu-14-04

-Basically, you need to create a postgresql database, and a user that can access the (development-only) database, and give the user permission to create new databases as the Django testrunner will create a temporary test database for any unit testing.
+Basically, you need to create a postgresql database, and a user that can access the (development-only) database, and give the user permission to create new databases as the Django test runner will create a temporary test database for any unit testing.
 1) Log in to psql `sudo -i -u postgres psql` (or however you like)
 2) Create a database: `CREATE DATABASE foobase;`